 When you transfer the patient to other caregivers write the letters “TK” on the patient’s forehead.
 Also, write the time you applied the tourniquet.

-Did you find this article about how to control severe bleeding useful?
+Did you find this article about how to stop severe bleeding useful?
 If so, please share it with your friends.